Boundary layer

 In physics and fluid mechanics, a boundary layer is the thin layer of fluid in the immediate vicinity of a bounding surface formed by the fluid flowing along the surface.
 The fluid's interaction with the wall induces a no-slip boundary condition (zero velocity at the wall).
 The flow velocity then monotonically increases above the surface until it returns to the bulk flow velocity.
 The thin layer consisting of fluid whose velocity has not yet returned to the bulk flow velocity is called the velocity boundary layer.

-The air next to a human is heated resulting in gravity-induced convective airflow, airflow which results in both a velocity and thermal boundary layer.
+The air next to a human is heated, resulting in gravity-induced convective airflow, which results in both a velocity and thermal boundary layer.
 A breeze disrupts the boundary layer, and hair and clothing protect it, making the human feel cooler or warmer.
 On an aircraft wing, the velocity boundary layer is the part of the flow close to the wing, where viscous forces distort the surrounding non-viscous flow.
 In the Earth's atmosphere, the atmospheric boundary layer is the air layer (~ 1 km) near the ground.
 It is affected by the surface; day-night heat flows caused by the sun heating the ground, moisture, or momentum transfer to or from the surface.

-Types of boundary layer
+Types of boundary layers

 Laminar boundary layers can be loosely classified according to their structure and the circumstances under which they are created.
 The thin shear layer which develops on an oscillating body is an example of a Stokes boundary layer, while the Blasius boundary layer refers to the well-known similarity solution near an attached flat plate held in an oncoming unidirectional flow and Falkner–Skan boundary layer, a generalization of Blasius profile.
 When a fluid rotates and viscous forces are balanced by the Coriolis effect (rather than convective inertia), an Ekman layer forms.
 In the theory of heat transfer, a thermal boundary layer occurs.
 A surface can have multiple types of boundary layer simultaneously.

 The viscous nature of airflow reduces the local velocities on a surface and is responsible for skin friction.
 The layer of air over the wing's surface that is slowed down or stopped by viscosity, is the boundary layer.
 There are two different types of boundary layer flow: laminar and turbulent.